lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  of the window; this currently shows one table, called TAP_1_dp02_dc02_catalogs.Object, and it is highlighted.
 3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.
+          The "Display table cell data" icon is indicated by a blue circle.

     The main TOPCAT window with the newly created table -- which is holding the results from the ADQL -- highlighted in blue in the Table List panel.

-**1.5.** Click on the "Display table cell data" icon.
-It is the 4th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row and first column grayed out).
-A TOPCAT Table Browser window like the following will open up.
+The "Display table cell data" icon is indicated by a blue circle.

+**1.5.** View the contents of the TOPCAT Table Browser window that has opened.
 For this simple query, there are only 10 entries; the whole content of this table is visible.
 For larger tables, vertical and horizontal scrollbars appear that permit viewing other parts of the table.